top of page

 Q: How does Shark Watch SA verify a shark sighting?

 There is only so much we can do to confirm a shark sighting.
-The authenticity and accuracy of details are generally subjective to the circumstances of the observer.
+The authenticity and accuracy of report details are generally subjective to the circumstances of the observer.
 For example, we generally ask the submitter to provide photographic evidence of the shark, however, sometimes this is not possible if the observer was a surfer or swimmer who did not have access to a camera at the time the sighting was made.
 Special consideration is made for reports like this.

 Q: Who Directs Shark Watch SA & is it Government Affiliated?

-In December 2024, Shark Watch SA re-commenced with Anton adopting a new collaborative approach to all projects by incorporating community knowledge and expertise into an exciting array of citizen science shark monitoring initiatives.
+Shark Watch SA is independently managed by a member of the public who has no marine biology background or contacts within the state or federal government.
+Anton Covino established the project in 2014 as an extension of his high school research project and has been independently coordinating Shark Watch SA without government assistance, since it began.
+After ceasing all operations in 2023, In December 2024, Shark Watch SA re-commenced its services with Anton adopting a new collaborative approach by incorporating community knowledge and expertise into an exciting array of citizen science shark monitoring initiatives.
 Anton now has one Community Engagement Representative aboard the team, as well as several recreational drone volunteers and field reporters from around the state.
-Our plan is to bridge vital communication errors between the community and state government sector, improving awareness and exposure to state shark sighting information.
+His plan is to bridge a vital communication flaw between the community and state government sector by coordinating shark sighting information via one convenient domain (Shark Watch SA).

 How is Shark Watch SA Contributing to Local Shark Research?